 The issues which affect the perceived robustness of LIBOR (such as the lack of interbank lending transactions on which to base the rate) also affect other interbank offered rates (IBORs) such as the Euro Interbank Offered Rate (EURIBOR).

 In the United States, the preferred risk-free rate (which is called the Secured Overnight Financing Rate or SOFR) is a new rate.
 Currently, the most frequently used overnight interest rate benchmark in the United States is the Effective Federal Funds Rate (EFFR).
-In connection with the transition away from US dollar LIBOR, a working group in the United States which consists of both private and public sector entities - known as the Alternative Reference Rates Committee (ARRC) - is currently planning a transition to SOFR which will result in SOFR being used instead of EFFR in a number of cases.
+In connection with the transition away from US dollar LIBOR, a working group in the United States that consists of both private and public sector entities (the Alternative Reference Rates Committee or ARRC) is currently planning a transition to SOFR.
+This transition will result in SOFR being used instead of EFFR in a number of cases.